-Most CDOs are stuck proving AI’s value through efficiency metrics rather than revenue growth, conversion lift or customer retention – despite boards demanding tangible business impact.
-Cut through the hype of AI and take a longer-term AI strategy to shift from scattered PoCs to production AI that moves frontline outcomes with real before/after metrics from end-to-end use
+Most CDOs are stuck proving AI's value through efficiency metrics rather than revenue growth, conversion lift or customer retention – despite boards demanding tangible business impact.
+Cut through the hype of AI and take a longer-term AI strategy to shift from scattered PoCs to production AI that moves frontline outcomes with real before/after metrics from end-to-end use cases.

 • Hear how to generate visible before/after improvements of innovative AI implementation and clearly communicate this to your wider organization and your board.

-• Audit and kill weak initiatives to double down on the 20% of AI use cases that drive real growth for your organization, positioning your AI strategy as a service for frontline monetization.
+• Audit and kill weak initiatives to double down on the 20% of AI use cases that drive real growth for your organization, positioning your AI strategy as a service for frontline monetization

 Generative AI demands reliable data to power autonomous decision-making across key business processes – but waiting for perfect data quality creates a vicious cycle of stalled AI adoption and governance bottlenecks.
 Challenge the data perfection paralysis found in many highly regulated organizations, focusing instead on defining viable quality thresholds by use case while implementing policy-as-code, real time controls and shift-left accountability to embed quality where data originates.